 If you are new to pools or if you struggle to sort out all the elements that go into maintaining a luxury swimming pool, then the term “chlorinator” probably sounds like a foreign language.
 The formal definition for a chlorinator is “a piece of technology that dispenses chlorine automatically throughout a pool.”
-Chlorine maintenance is often something that gets overlooked.
+Having serviced hundreds of pools in New York and Connecticut, Shoreline’s experts notice that many pool owners often overlook chlorine maintenance.
 Chlorinators not only make your life easier, but they also provide constant chlorine upkeep without you having to do much.
 Continue reading to learn how chlorinators can help improve your pool’s daily operations.

 How Does a Chlorinator Work?

 A chlorinator gradually dispenses chlorine or bromine, both sanitizers, into a swimming pool.
 This kind of pool equipment keeps your backyard oasis chlorinated and sanitized without the need for constant upkeep.

 What are the Three Different Types of Chlorinators?

 Like other pool equipment, there are different types of chlorinators that help pool owners meet various needs.
 The following are the different kinds of chlorinators that you can look at for your luxury pool.

 - Floating Chlorinators: Floating chlorinators are a small plastic vessel that has around 3 pounds of chlorine tablets.
 You essentially chuck the floating piece into the pool and change it every so often.
 They are simple and relatively cheap.
 The downside to a floating piece is that you cannot control how much chlorine dispenses.